zismalna/python-telegram-macbot/README.md

 Press Ctrl-C on the command line or send a signal to the process to stop the bot.

 ## Integration
 The config file is created in the directory the programm is running by default.
-You can change it by editing *congig_file* value.
+You can change it by editing *config_file* value.
 Can be self-started and monitored by using systemd unit file.

 ## Testing